scottdlai/a-star-pathfinding/README.md

 - Clicked on the `blue button` on the top to start running the A* algorithm on your grid

-- After the algorithm finished, you can also move the start and end node around
+- After the algorithm finished, you can also move the `start node` and `end node` around

 ### Reseting the grid